SumoLogic-Labs/sumologic-grafana-datasource/README.md

 where:

-* <dimensionName> is the dimension that you want from the query result.
+* \<dimensionName\> is the dimension that you want from the query result.
 For example, if the query narrows it down to five possible dimensions, you can specify which dimension to use to autocomplete the parameter value.

-* <Query to run> is the query that you want to use to narrow down the autocomplete.
+* \<Query to run\> is the query that you want to use to narrow down the autocomplete.

 ![query](https://github.com/SumoLogic/sumologic-metrics-grafana-datasource/blob/master/screenshots/query.png)

-Note that preview values are displayed at the bottom of the screenshot above..
+Note that preview values are displayed at the bottom of the screenshot above.

 If you save the dashboard, you can see the values being autocompleted which were being shown in the preview.